oat-sa/taohub-developer-guide/Developer Guide 3.3/Getting Started/code-of-conduct.md

 # Code of Conduct

-> The Code of Conduct provides guidelines for behavior with the TAO Community, how to report an issue, and our responsibilities to our Community members.
+> The Code of Conduct provides guidelines for behavior within the TAO Community, how to report a violation, and the responsibilities to our Community members.

 ## Our Pledge